Associate of Science in Alcohol and Drug Abuse Counseling

 Mr. Donald R. Posson

-The Certificate in Alcohol and Drug Abuse Counseling is designed to meet California state standards for certification of alcohol and drug abuse counselors.
+The Associate of Science in Alcohol and Drug Abuse Counseling is designed to meet California state standards for certification of alcohol and drug abuse counselors.
 This program is approved by CAADAC's education foundation CA Foundation for Advancement of Addiction Professionals.
 This program may not meet the requirements for certification in other states.
 For complete information on the CAADAC certification, or to order a CAADAC Handbook visit, www.caadac.org or call (916) 368-9412.

 Program Learning Outcomes